Guidelines Informing the Creation of CBE Instructional Calendars

 The guidelines used to inform the creation of instructional calendars are based on current legislation and community input.
 The CBE creates and posts instructional calendars up to five years into the future.
-All calendars are tentative until final approval which usually occurs in late December/early January preceding the start of the school year.
-Tentative calendars have been published for the years up to and including the 2020-2021 school year.
+All calendars are tentative until final approval, which usually occurs in late December/early January preceding the start of the school year.

 The current guidelines for all instructional calendars are as follows: